nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 .. note::
    The Fast Pair support in the |NCS| is :ref:`experimental <software_maturity>`.
-   The implementation is not yet ready for production and extensions are not supported.
+   The implementation is not yet ready for production and extensions are not fully supported.

-   The implementation does not pass end-to-end integration tests in the Fast Pair Validator.
+   The implementation passes Fast Pair Validator (beta version) tests.
-   The procedure triggered in Android settings is successful (tested with Android 10).
+   The procedure triggered in Android settings is successful (tested with Android 11).

 .. _ug_integrating_fast_pair: